revilowaldow/BITC/Sessions/2025/08 10 - Session 50.md

 Caenis agrees to wear studded leather armour as long as it looks like a chef's apron

-Leather Armour Resists 2 points of fire damage whenever taken
+Leather Armour which resists 2 points of fire damage whenever taken